From BHS Class of ’64 to the White House and beyond

 Anne Sewell Johnson is a graduate of the University of Texas at Austin with a BA in Spanish and is a past executive with Neiman-Marcus.

 She was a community volunteer in Dallas for educational, social services, and art organizations for twenty-five years and was a member of the Dallas Junior League and the Crystal Charity Ball.
 As a Presidential Appointee from 2001-2009, she was the Director of the ART in Embassies program at the Department of State in Washington, DC, which curated temporary art exhibitions in the residences of the 180 American ambassadors worldwide.
 Anne also served on the Executive Committee of the Kennedy Center from 2000-2008.
-She lives in Austin with her husband Clay Johnson III, who also served the Busch Administration, and they are parents of identical twin sons and one grandson.
+She lives in Austin with her husband Clay Johnson III, who also served the Bush Administration, and they are parents of identical twin sons and one grandson.
 She is currently the Chairman of the Board of the Tom Lea Institute in El Paso.
 Her hobbies include gardening and golf.

 Joseph Inman graduated from Belton High School, attended the Julliard School of Music and then transferred to the University of Illinois in 1965.